jdvillegasg/webapps/docs/BackendLibs.md

     });
     ```
 Load in your content before the actual page is seen (people sees a loading state before the actual page).

+## Authenticated routes

+We can restrict user access to certain routes if the user is not authenticated.

+We can create a new route where all the authentication logic is present, and make use of it in other routes.
+The new route is not itself a frontend page, but a step into the actual route the user might want to go.

+When using the `createFileRoute` method, the `beforeLoad` key property can be used to execute something before the actual route (called by the `component` key property) or any of the child routes.

+!!! example "Authenticated routes in file _authenticated.tsx"
+    ```jsx
+    const Route = createFileRoute({
+        beforeLoad: () => {
+            // some logic
+            return { user: { name: Julian}}
+        },
+        component: MyComponent
+    })
+    ```

+We then have to place the routes we want to use the authenticated logic into a folder called as the file having the authentication logic (i.e.. if the file is named `_authenticated.tsx` as in the example above, our folder should be named `_authenticated` as well).

 # Tanstack Form